 Used to describe important notes

 Supervisor Tools for Cisco Unified Contact Center Express offers a rich, drag & drop user interface for the non-technical supervisors to manage their daily operations.
 This includes making dynamic changes to the call routing scripts, managing teams, reskilling agents, managing CSQs, changing IVR announcements, managing holiday announcements, creating call switches, defining opening/closing hours of the business and managing VIP/malicious caller lists.
-Furthermore, privilege-based access caters the needs of multi-tenant, multi-department or multi-site contact centers.
+Furthermore, privilege-based access caters for the needs of multi-tenant, multi-department or multi-site contact centers.

 Workspace management in Supervisor Tools allows supervisors to only view their own team’s configuration.
 Supervisors can also switch between teams when required.
 A supervisor can also optionally playback call recordings and run surveys for team agents to help evaluate agent performance.

 Integration with Cisco UCCX takes care of all changes made to contact center configurations through Supervisor Tools.
-This way, Supervisor Tools controls UCCX scripts and configurations and allows the non-technical supervisors to modify the behavior of the contact center.
+This way, Supervisor Tools controls UCCX scripts and configurations and allows the non-technical supervisors to modify the behaviour of the contact center.

-The following sections describe how the end user can log in and perform routine operations in Supervisor Tools.
+The following sections describe how the end-user can log in and perform routine operations in Supervisor Tools.

 The users of Supervisor Tools are UCCX supervisors and administrators.
 When logging in as a supervisor, use the CCX credentials to start managing your team configurations.
-Use the super admin credentials (provided by the EF team for first time login) to have an admin-level access to all UCCX configurations.
+Use the super admin credentials (provided by the EF team for first time login) to have admin-level access to all UCCX configurations.